 We are dependent upon outside suppliers for our raw material needs and other purchased component parts, and events beyond our control could have an adverse effect on the cost or availability of raw materials and component parts.
 Steel, aluminum, fuel and other commodity prices have historically experienced high volatility depending on market conditions and global demand.
 Price increases or changes in payment terms from our suppliers of raw materials or component parts could impact our ability to secure necessary raw materials or component parts, or to secure such materials and parts at favorable prices.
 In addition, government actions related to tariffs on imports and trade policies have impacted, and have the potential to further impact, pricing of raw materials, such as steel and aluminum.
 For example, in 2018 the United States government imposed import tariffs of 25% on steel products and 10% on aluminum products, as well as quantitative restrictions on imports of steel and aluminum products from various countries.
 The Company uses a substantial amount of imported steel and aluminum in its products and experienced increases in costs for these materials as a result of the tariffs and import quotas.
 To partially offset price increases for raw materials and component parts, we have, from time to time, implemented general price increases and cost surcharges.
-While we have attempted to pass these increased costs (including as a result of tariffs and import quotas) on to our customers, there can be no assurance that we will be able to continue to do so.
-Any further price increases for these or any other materials that we use would require a long lead time to implement while the higher material costs would be felt much sooner.
+While we have attempted to pass these increases for these or any other materials that we use would require a long lead time to implement while the higher material costs would be felt much sooner.
 In the future, if we experience increased prices or shortages for key materials that are essential to our manufacturing operations, such as steel and aluminum (including as a result of tariffs or import quotas), there is a substantial risk that the Company's financial performance and competitive position could be materially adversely impacted.